GanonthaBr/alx_be_shell/README.md

 Project's description
-The first line is the beginning of the file showing that this is bash script The second line is a bash command to change a user
+0-iam_betty:command to change a user to betty
+1-who_am_1: print the current user